 The cartoon also places women in competition.
 It tells a sexist story of ugly (black) women who are hateful toward beautiful (white) women.
 It tells a story in which women are bitter and envious of each other, a ubiquitous story in which women tear each other down and can’t get along.
 It’s a terrible stereotype, demeaning and untrue (except insofar as patriarchal relations make it so).

-And it’s especially reprehensible when it’s layered onto race.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+And it’s especially reprehensible when it’s layered onto race.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.